How to help someone who has drunk too much on a night out

 How to spot the signs that a friend might be drinking too much on a night out, and ways you can help them.

 Drinking too much can be dangerous.
-Having too much alcohol can have unintended consequences like being sick, getting into a fight or even very serious consequences, like being sexually assaulted or having acute alcohol poisoning, which can be fatal.
+It can make you be sick, you are more likely to have an accident or get into a fight or it can even cause acute alcohol poisoning, which can be fatal.

 If you think someone might be experiencing alcohol poisoning, even if you have doubts, call 999 for an ambulance.